Skip to Content

 Place De Brouckère

-People skating on covered ice skating rink
+People skating on covered ice skating rink.

 Kids enjoying the ice skating rink

 Place De Brouckère is where we found the ice skating rink.
 The covered rink is a great place for kids (or anyone who’s a kid at heart) to learn to skate or to show off their best moves.
 There is even a special area dedicated for toddlers and very young kids.
+Another highlight for little visitors is the new merry-go-round featuring Santa and his reindeer.

 If you’ve ever wanted to try curling, check out the three synthetic curling rinks set up here.
 It’s fun but harder than it looks, especially if you’re competitive like we are.